MoloFinance/PublicAPIDocumentation/source/index.html.md

 - `last_name` The customer's last name
 - `date_of_birth` The customer's date of birth, in ISO 8601 format (yyyy-mm-dd)
 - `mobile` The customer's mobile number in the form "+441615676878"
-- `address` An address object representing the customer's address, in the form:
+- `address` An address object representing the customer's current address, in the form:
-    - `address_type` The customer's address type, a choice of:
-        - "current"
-        - "previous"
     - `country_iso` The ISO code for the country
     - `street` The street name
     - `building_number` The building number